hmcs10/DSA-Cheat-Sheet/recursion.md

 ## Approach ->
 The recursive approach leverages the observation that exponentiation problems, such as x^n, can be optimized by breaking them down into subproblems.
 By dividing the exponent (n) into halves, the recursive function efficiently calculates the result, taking advantage of the fact that we can write x^8 as (x^4 * x^4) and we can write x^9 as (x^4 * x^4 * x) This approach reduces the time complexity to logarithmic (log n) by repeatedly halving the exponent.

+Think of an edge case now..
+Did you think of any?
+Ask the interviewer about the edge case - can x and n be negative?
+The interviewer will say that yes it will be, so to tackle that you make the normal recursive calls but while finally returning the ans check if n is negative, if yes then return 1/ans else simply return ans.
+And for x you don't have to worry because while solving - values for x are tackled automatically (because 2*2*2 is 8 but -2*-2*-2 is -8 and it gets tackled automatically)
 ## Code ->
 ```cpp
 #include <cmath>